Surgical Vet Tech

 • Resume or CV

 All documents must be saved as PDFs, saved on USB flash drives, and mailed to a physical address.
-In 2022, required fees include a $50 application fee, a $100 examination fee, and a $40 AVST membership fee.
+In 2024, the required fees include a $75 application fee, a $150 examination fee, and a $50 AVST membership fee.

 Once accepted, applicants can take the VTS (Surgery) exam and have three chances within three years to pass the exam.

 Careers in veterinary technology are poised for massive growth in the coming decade.
-The BLS (2021) shows that veterinary technologist and technician careers will grow 15 percent in the coming decade, twice as fast as the national average.
-This will lead to 17,100 new positions from 2020 to 2030.
-The median pay for these positions is $36,260 per year.
+The BLS (2024) shows that veterinary technologist and technician careers will grow 21 percent in the coming decade, seven times the national average (3 percent).
+This will lead to 25,200 new positions from 2022 to 2032.

 Surgical vet techs are one of many specialized positions in veterinary medicine.
 For those who hold an entry-level AAS or BAS degree and certification in veterinary technology, here are some related specialty careers in veterinary medicine to consider.